-Cross-border movements provide momentum for social and cultural change: via physical movement of people, for example, but also by symbolically transcending the boundaries of what is (thus far) permitted and conventional.
+Cross-border movements provide momentum for social and cultural change: not only via physical movement of people, but also by symbolically transcending the boundaries of what is (thus far) permitted and conventional, or by mediating access to cultural resources from elsewhere, including political ideas and new notions of society.
 Regardless of whether this relates to people, discourses, texts, linguistic structures or works of art, processes of displacement can be viewed as drivers of continuing transformation to existing forms of knowledge and practice.
-Created in 2014, the ‘Key Area MIS – Migration and Intercultural Studies’ examines these processes under the keywords of ‘migration’ and interculturality’.

 MIS joins together scholars who address different facets of the complex social realities of living within a society characterized by movement and change.
 This interdisciplinary team of experts focuses on very different, yet complementary trajectories thus reflecting the complexity of the subject matter on different levels and from different perspectives.
 Together, they share the aim of advancing theoretical understanding of the intricacies of movement and its implication for social and cultural change, but also applying this knowledge in teaching as well as in policy and practice via recommendations.
 The key aim is to establish a strong research focus on one of the most important societal challenges of our days.

 Key questions MIS addresses include:

 - How can we build more inclusive societies as well as social and territorial cohesion in the era of mobility/migration?

 - How does the movement of people interact with and transform the (media-based) movements of cultural resources?